 Any item not returned within the established timeframe (due date) will be presumed lost and replacement fees will be assessed against the borrower’s account.

-WHY DO THE LIBRARIES CHARGE FEES?
+WHY DOES THE UNIVERSITY LIBRARIES CHARGE FEES?

-Bills and invoices are issued to the account holder for the replacement of lost and damaged materials to ensure that the Libraries are able to preserve the integrity of the collections and recover costs for processing replacement materials.
+Bills and invoices are issued to the account holder for the replacement of lost and damaged materials to ensure that the Libraries is able to preserve the integrity of the collections and recover costs for processing replacement materials.

 Borrowers who violate library policies with which fines are associated will also be billed.